BC Motor Vehicle Act Improvements

 3. Increased fines for dangerous behaviour

 We have seen some success here as a result of our advocacy: As of Monday, Sept.
-21, 2020, BC increased fines for drivers opening doors onto cyclists to between $368 (up from $81).
-Dooring is a common safety issue for cyclists in all communities throughout the province, is the most common collision type in the city of Vancouver, and consequences can be serious injury or death.
+21, 2020, BC increased fines for drivers opening doors onto people cycling to between $368 (up from $81).
+Dooring is a common safety issue for people cycling in all communities throughout the province, is the most common collision type in the city of Vancouver, and consequences can be serious injury or death.

 Fines should also be increased for harassment of people on bicycle, for theft or tampering with bicycles, aggressive driving, and motorist negligence causing injury or death of vulnerable road user.